Hooked Fisherman

 Cons

-For an angler who fishes the Farmington or Housatonic 15–20 times a season, the Orvis Encounter is the right call over Frogg Toggs.
-The additional breathability and build quality justify the price step-up for regular use.
-The wading belt inclusion is a safety feature that budget waders often omit.
+Among CT anglers who fish the Farmington or Housatonic 15–20 times a season, the consensus favors the Orvis Encounter over Frogg Toggs for regular use.
+The added breathability and build quality justify the price step-up when a wader sees that much river time.
+The included wading belt is a safety feature that budget waders often skip — worth flagging given DEEP's cold-water wading advisories each spring.

 Simms Tributary Stockingfoot Wader